-- 1. If, after the issuance of a gaming license, the Commission receives reliable information indicating that a key employee or a primary management official is not eligible for employment under subsection C above, the Commission shall notify the Tribe that issued a gaming license. - 2.
-Upon receipt of such notification under paragraph (1) above, the Tribe shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation. - 3.
-The Tribe shall notify the licensee of a time and a place for a hearing on the proposed revocation of a license.

-4. After a revocation hearing, the Tribe shall decide to revoke or to reinstate a gaming license.
-The Tribe shall notify the Commission of its decision.
+- 1. If, after the issuance of a gaming license, the Commission receives reliable information indicating that a key employee or a primary management official is not eligible for employment under subsection D above, the Tribe and/or Tribal Gaming Agency shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation. - 2.
+The Tribe and/or Tribal Gaming Agency shall notify the licensee of a time and a place for a hearing on the proposed revocation of a license. - 3.
+After a revocation hearing, the Tribe and/or Tribal Gaming Agency shall decide to revoke or to reinstate a gaming license.
+The Tribe and/or Tribal Gaming Agency shall notify the Commission of its decision. - 4.
+The Tribe and/or Tribal Gaming Agency shall also suspend and revoke the license of a key employee when such person is deemed unsuitable under the tribal-state compact.